 Menopause Q & A

 What is Menopause?

 Menopause is the time in a woman's life when she is finished with ovulating and having periods.
 Once we reach menopause, our bodies stop producing the hormones necessary to reproduce.
-The hormones we "miss" the most are estrogen and testosterone.
+The hormones we "miss" the most are estrogen, progesterone, and testosterone.
 The transition to menopause is not smooth – our hormone levels fluctuate wildly for months or even years, similar to what happens during the hormonal on-boarding of adolescence.
 These dramatic ups and downs in hormone levels cause uncomfortable symptoms for many women.
 We can start feeling the effects of hormone changes many years before menopause is reached, on average 3-10 years before menopause is reached!
 This time period before we reach menopause, when we start feeling the effects of hormonal changes, is called perimenopause.
 There are many aspects of our lives that can be affected by hormonal changes of menopause- for example, sleep, mood, sex, metabolism, skin, bones, and hair.
 There are also safe and effective treatments for all of these, which we specialize in at Quantum Women's Health.

 Once a woman reaches menopause, which doctors define as 12 consecutive months without a menstrual period, hormone fluctuations and their associated symptoms begin to smooth out.